alexle/alexle.github.com/posts/2013-in-review.markdown

 title: 2013 In Review: Running, Muscle-Ups, And More
 date: 12-31-2013
 image: /static/2013-alex-running-summary.png
-meta: Alex Le 2013 year in review: Running, Muscle-Ups, and overcoming new challenges.
+meta: My 2013 year in review: Running, Muscle-Ups, and overcoming new challenges.
 ---

 Here we are.
 The end of another year.
 I can't believe how quickly 2013 went by.
 I've read [time passes by faster][1] as we age because our days become more routine and predictable.
 When we're surrounded by the usual people, work, and experiences - the details stand out less and our days merge into fleeting moments.